stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

-This would have forced us to also have `ts` as a non-erased argument to our interface implementations (ugly!) but even then Idris refuses to accept a `%hint` annotation on `eqToOrd` with the following error message:
+This would have forced us to also have `ts` as a non-erased argument to our interface implementations (ugly!) but even then Idris refuses to accept a `%hint` annotation on `allOrdToEq` with the following error message:
 *Can only add hints for concrete return types*.
 Going via a well-structured data type resolved all these issues.